-Topics The Joint Meeting of the Drug Evaluation Committee and the Pharmaceutical Affairs Committee 2020 was held.
+Topics Joint Assembly of the Drug Evaluation Committee and Regulatory Affairs Committee for FY2020" was held.

 The venue

 In December 2019, the Pharmaceuticals and Medical Devices Law (Pharmaceuticals and Medical Devices Law) will be revised for the first time in five years, with phased implementation beginning in FY2020.
 Enforcement regulations for this purpose are being issued, and we are currently in the midst of an ongoing response to the revision of the Pharmaceutical and Medical Devices Law.
-The Authority Hour this time focused on the revision of the Pharmaceutical Affairs Act, and as a joint general meeting of great interest to members, we listened to six speakers, including Mr. Fumio Yamamoto, Deputy Director General, Minister's Secretariat, Ministry of Health, Labor and Welfare, and were able to deepen our awareness of the revision of the Act.
-The program of the day began with an opening address by Hironobu Hiyoshi, Chairperson of the Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), followed by a special lecture, and ended with a closing address by Yuji Kashiwatani, Chairperson of the Pharmaceutical Affairs Committee of the PMAJ, which concluded the joint meeting of the Pharmaceutical Evaluation Committee and Pharmaceutical Affairs Committee.
+The Assembly was very interesting for the members, and they were able to listen to six speakers, including Mr. Fumio Yamamoto, Deputy Director General, Minister's Secretariat, Ministry of Health, Labor and Welfare, and deepen their understanding of the amendment of the Pharmaceutical Affairs Act.
+The program of the day began with an opening address by Hironobu Hiyoshi, Chairperson of the Drug Evaluation Committee of the JPMA, followed by a special lecture, and ended with a closing address by Yuji Kashitani, Chairperson of the JPMA Regulatory Affairs Committee, which concluded the Joint Assembly of the JPMA and the Regulatory Affairs Committee.

 Special lecture from the authorities